Barbara Vanderhyden

 The Vanderhyden laboratory has a long-standing interest in normal ovarian function and the molecular changes that occur in the transition from normal epithelium to ovarian cancer, and the subsequent progression and metastasis of ovarian cancer.
 One key aim of our work is to examine the cellular plasticity and genetic alterations that are oncogenic in oviductal and ovarian surface epithelium.
 We are exploring how certain risk factors, like age, ovulation and hormones, affect the stem/progenitor cells in those tissues and their susceptibility to transformation into cancer cells.
 We are also determining how those risk factors affect the ovarian microenvironment and underlying mechanisms that contribute to the creation of a more tumour-permissive niche.

 To facilitate our work, we have generated numerous models of ovarian cancer using a variety of strategies, including cell-specific expression of oncogenic signals, the Cre-lox system for conditional expression, and intra-bursal injection of adenoviral vectors.
 Consequently, we use several model systems in our research, including primary cell cultures and cell lines, transgenic and syngeneic mouse models of ovarian cancer, and human ovarian tumours and ascites.
-These models are currently being used to investigate the early events associated with tumour initiation, to determine the impact of risk factors such as BRCA1 mutation and hormones on disease progression, and to test novel therapeutics, including targeted therapies, oncolytic viruses and vaccines.
+These models are being used to investigate the early events associated with tumour initiation, to determine the impact of risk factors such as BRCA1 mutation and hormones on disease progression, to test novel therapeutics, including targeted therapies, oncolytic viruses and vaccines, and to determine the impact of those therapies on the immune microenvironments.

 Brief Biography